Haxprox/etoken-checker/README.md

 ```
 2. And run it
 ```
-sudo bash ewatcher-install.sh
+bash ewatcher-install.sh
 ```
-***You will be prompted to specify your current eToken or smart card ID, agent parameters and systemd unit status.***
+**You will be prompted to specify your current eToken or smart card ID, agent parameters and systemd/autostart daemon ways.**

+**NOTE**: SystemD way doesn't support notification.
+The peferable way is to choose 'autostart' folder according to your local home directory.

 3. Watcher now is deamonized and working.